US/DS Light Blinking: Causes and Fixes

 1. Internet and Network Outages

-Service interruptions are probably the most frequent triggers for US/DS blinking.
-ISPs occasionally go down for large regions due to:
+Service interruptions are frequent triggers for US/DS blinking.
+ISPs occasionally go down for large regions due to mass equipment failures, infrastructure damage, or planned maintenance.

 • Mass network equipment failures